 The EW has eligibility criteria related to the age, finances, and the health of the applicant.
 Applicants must be at least 65 years of age and have significant health challenges to the extent that they require aid to complete their daily personal tasks.
 This is equivalent to the level of care provided in nursing homes.

-The asset limit for a single applicant is $3,000, excluding the value of their home (given the equity value is $572,000 or less and the applicant or their spouse lives in the home), primary vehicle, and irrevocable funeral trusts.
+The asset limit for a single applicant is $3,000, excluding the value of one's home (given the equity value is $585,000 or less and the applicant or his or her spouse lives in the home), primary vehicle, and irrevocable funeral trusts.
 Couples, with both spouses applying, can have up to $6,000 in assets, which includes savings and other near-cash resources.
 Unlike income, assets are considered jointly owned for married couples.
+Learn more here.

 Options for Persons Exceeding the Limits

 Persons over these financial limits can apply as 'Medically Needy' when they are unable to afford the cost of care for themselves or their loved ones.
-Often referred to as a “Spend-Down” program, the Minnesota Medically Needy Medicaid program allows individuals to become eligible once they've spent their income down to $804 per month.
-Medicaid program staff use a formula to deduct the applicant's unreimbursed medical and care expenses from their income to determine whether they qualify under the Medically Needy option.
-Couples can have up to $1,083 after medical and care expense deductions from their monthly income.
+Often referred to as a “Spend-Down” program, the Minnesota Medically Needy Medicaid program allows individuals to become eligible once they've spent their income down to $810 per month.
+Medicaid program staff use a formula to deduct the applicant's unreimbursed medical and care expenses from his or her income to determine whether he or she qualifies under the Medically Needy option.
+Couples can have up to $1,098 after medical and care expense deductions from their monthly income.
 (The medically needy income limits above are in effect through 5/31/19.
 Starting 6/1/19, the income limits will increase to $820 / month for a single applicant and $1,112 / month for a married couple.)

 Individuals are accessed upon enrollment and receive a customized plan of services.
 Waiver participants may receive any of the following benefits:

 While this program is available statewide across Minnesota, there may be participation caps and, therefore, waiting lists may exist.
-However, at the time of this writing, it was confirmed that there is waiting lists.
+At the time of this writing, it was confirmed that there is not a waiting list.